 Strong Requirements.
 Your Data Contract should also enforce requirements around:

-A new ERP vendor may promise the world when it comes to their features, but if the data isn’t immediately available for extract, or if the granularity doesn’t fit your needs, that system is next to useless when it comes to making strategic decisions.
+A new ERP vendor may promise the world when it comes to their features, but if the data isn’t immediately available for extract, or if the granularity doesn’t fit your needs, that system is nearly useless when it comes to making strategic decisions.

 The answer is your RP&A infrastructure should be able to record and report how frequently each data source experiences problems, and how long the problem persists for.
-With this set up, you run your ERP pilot for at least 90-days after integration to see how many problems you encounter.
+With this set up, you run your ERP pilot for at least 90-days after integration to see the number of problems you encounter.

 Vendor Scorecards, which measures the stability of third party vendor integrations, also help you evaluate older vendors to see if any of them are causing grief, and how much that grief is costing your business in dollars and cents.

-This is an extension to the Shock Absorber idea.
-When designed correctly analytics infrastructure allows you to phase in new operational systems while phasing out old ones.
-Remember we said that your Analytics Systems should outlast all your operational ones?
-It’s perfectly normal (and expected) for companies to outgrow an ERP or E-commerce system and graduate to something more robust as they grow.
+This is an extension of the shock absorber idea.
+When designed correctly, analytics infrastructure allows you to phase in new operational systems while phasing out old ones.
+Remember we said that your analytics systems should outlast all your operational ones?
+It’s perfectly normal (and expected) for companies to outgrow an ERP or e-commerce system and graduate to something more robust as they grow.
 Businesses must adapt and evolve.

-One of the key takeaways here is that, despite an ERP or POS vendor claiming they can give you all the reporting you’ll ever need, it’s simply impractical for a high-growth business to remain with the same operational systems forever.
-RP&A however is supposed to have a much longer life-span, at least 14 years or more.
-In this sense it’s imperative to keep your Analytics platform separate from your operational ones.
+One of the key takeaways here is that, despite an ERP or POS vendor claiming they can give you all the reporting you’ll ever need, it’s simply impractical for a high-growth business to remain with the same operational systems long-term.
+RP&A, however, is supposed to have a much longer life span—at least 14 years or more.
+In this sense it’s imperative to keep your analytics platform separate from your operational ones.

 The mental leap we alluded to earlier is that RP&A should go in before your operational systems, even when all you have are spreadsheets.
-It’s a sort of “cart before the horse” attitude that, when done properly, can help massively de-risk a new ERP implementation (“absorb shocks”), rule out incompatible vendors (“data contracts”), and keep all vendors accountable (“scorecarding”).
-It can also reduce vendor lock-in which is super important to growing companies.
+It’s a sort of “cart before the horse” attitude that, when done properly, can help massively de-risk a new ERP implementation (“absorb shocks”), rule out incompatible vendors (“data contracts”), and keep all vendors accountable (“score carding”).
+It can also reduce vendor lock-in, which is crucial for growing companies.

-All this lets companies use RP&A to define their business needs, rather than retroactively draw on data to respond to those needs.
+All this allows companies to use RP&A to define their business needs, rather than retroactively draw on data to respond to those needs.
 This holds true for any new system—POS, e-commerce, marketing automation, customer relationship management system (CRM), or mobile app.

-Are you thinking of implementing a new ERP or other system, and want to avoid expensive implementation mistakes and explore how to de-risk the project and avoid expensive implementation mistakes?
-Then please .
-We’ll show you how to get set up.
+Are you thinking of implementing a new ERP or other system, and want to avoid expensive implementation mistakes and explore how to de-risk the project?
+Book your 20-minute discovery call with us today to discuss your ideas with an industry expert.

 TypeSift is a Data Engineering & Design Minimalism Firm.
 Our expertise is decluttering information and solving problems in your data that are holding back your growth.
 We build software that corrals data and invokes ingenuity with the fewest moving parts.